cpjobling/EG-247-Resources/week7/ft2.md

 * unit impulse train (model of regular sampling)

-I will not provide notes for these, but you will find more details in Chapter 8 of Karris and Chapter 5 of Boulet and I will create some worked examples to help with revision.
+I will not provide notes for these, but you will find more details in Chapter 8 of Karris and Chapter 5 of Boulet and I have created some worked examples to help with revision which you'll find on Blackboard.

 ## Suggestions for Further Reading